mignz/GlobalTab/README.md

 ## Publishing

-Zip all content except `GlobalTab.pem`.
+Zip all contents except the hidden files.

 ## Changing browser